Kinver: Kinver Light Railway

 and 1610 from Kinver due to the bus being used on a school route.)
 Diamond Bus 580 operates one journey each way to Kidderminster on Tuesday, Thursday and Friday only.
 The 580 service number dates back to when Kinver was connected to Wolverhampton as part of the South Staffordshire bus routes at one time numbered 580-589 and which served a number of rural communities in South Staffordshire.
 These connections were withdrawn in 2017 as part of cuts in funding a number of bus services in the county of Staffordshire.
 Service 242 was previously operated by The Green Bus Company but due to a shortage of drivers, was awarded to Select Bus in September 2021 as an emergency replacement.
+From 1st September 2024, the 242 will be operated by Diamond Bus.

 Kinver Edge rock houses

 The National Trust-owned beauty spot of Kinver Edge lies to the south-west of the village at 52.44985°N 2.24205°W. There are notable rock or cave houses on Kinver Edge, carved from the sandstone, some inhabited as late as the 1960s.
 Some of the rock houses have been restored to their former inhabited states.

 Such rock houses were the setting of a book and silent film, Bladys of the Stewponey (1919, Sabine Baring-Gould), but most of this has since been lost.
 The "Stewponey" refers to an ancient inn (now demolished and replaced by flats) at Stourton in Kinver parish.